fhosen/nestjs-resilience-request-scope-bug/README.md

 AppController -> ResilientHelloService -> RequestScopedHelloService

 ## Bug reproduction:

+Current behaviour:
 - Start the server

-Current behaviour:
-- Make a request to `localhost:3000/` using the custom header `x-request-id` with value 1.
+- Make a GET request to `localhost:3000/` using the custom header `x-request-id` with value 1.
 - You will see in the logs `Request id: 1` and the response of the server will be `Hello World!1`
-- Make a second request to `localhost:3000/` using the custom header `x-request-id` with value 2.
+- Make a second GET request to `localhost:3000/` using the custom header `x-request-id` with value 2.
 - You will see in the logs `Request id: 1` and the response of the server will be `Hello World!1`

 Expected behaviour:
+- Start the server
-- Make a request to `localhost:3000/` using the custom header `x-request-id` with value 1.
+- Make a GET request to `localhost:3000/` using the custom header `x-request-id` with value 1.
 - You will see in the logs `Request id: 1` and the response of the server will be `Hello World!1`
-- Make a second request to `localhost:3000/` using the custom header `x-request-id` with value 2.
+- Make a second GET request to `localhost:3000/` using the custom header `x-request-id` with value 2.
 - You will see in the logs `Request id: 2` and the response of the server will be `Hello World!2`

 Problem: